 Comprehensive car insurance covers the cost of damage to your own vehicle, as well as other people’s cars and property.
 This might also include any accidental injuries and/or deaths both in your car and in any other vehicles involved in the accident.

 Third-party car insurance covers the damage to other people’s cars and property and sometimes injuries and/or deaths in the other vehicles.
 However, it does not cover the cost of any damages to your own car.
 For this reason, third party insurance is more affordable.

 Third-party car insurance usually has an option to add fire and theft, which means your vehicle is covered if your car is stolen or damaged by fire.

-Get a 5% discount by using the discount code: BPKRGUIDE in the “promo code” field.
-You’re welcomed!
+Get a 5% discount by using the discount code: POCKETGUIDE in the “promo code” field.
+You’re welcome!